anim059/java_quiz_app/README.md

 # Java Spring Boot Quiz app

 A backend application,
-One can create different cateory and language specific question.
+One can create different categories and language-specific questions.
-Can take quiz and then test it with right answer.
+Can take the quiz and then test it with the right answer.

-## Features
+## Features Api

 - Quiz Creation:
     - Users can create quizzes question by adding questions, answer choices, and correct answers